(Financial Year End 31/12/2021)

 The Republic of Ireland has similar legislation, primarily the Criminal Law (Human Trafficking) Act 2008, as amended by the Criminal Law (Human Trafficking) (Amendment) Act 2013.2

-In this context, this statement is to be read as applying to Grant Thornton Ireland (Republic of Ireland and Northern Ireland) entities.
+In this context, this statement is to be read as applying to Grant Thornton Ireland* (Republic of Ireland, Northern Ireland and Isle of Man**) entities.

 Modern slavery is an international crime affecting an estimated 40.3 million individuals3 around the world.
 This global issue transcends age, gender and ethnicities; it is estimated that 1 in 4 victims of modern slavery are children and that 3 quarters are women and girls4.

 “Modern slavery” refers to the offences of human trafficking, slavery, servitude, and forced or compulsory labour.
 This can then be considered under five headings: